 I don’t believe most of those new to the acting business would try to get work in any other occupation or career without getting the training or doing the necessary preparation to compete in their market.
 But somehow, there are lots who don’t have an understanding or respect for the acting process to do the work that would make them truly viable.

 Too many rookies believe that they don’t need to study acting first or that after they book a few jobs, they will use that money to study.
-I truly believe that thinking is backwards.
+I truly believe that thinking is backward.
 But since many commercials cast non-trained actors with a special look, skill, personality, and/or quality, those spots don’t really require acting and so it's no wonder that many think that doing commercials is a way to break into acting, be seen, and make money.
 And if they are only interested in being a commercial actor and not a quality actor who does commercials, then a professional commercial and improvisation class might be sufficient for some.
 And then again it might not be enough to be competitive depending on your type and age.
 Because for most jobs, actors need to know how to connect with and interpret the material, improvise, make creative choices, relate to the camera and other actors, be able to take direction, etc. All these skills are learned in professional acting and improvisation classes.

 There have been a very small number of adult actors who started auditioning without acting training and then went on to become working professionals whose work we know and respect.
 But there are many dedicated actors who train for years and work doing commercials before or at the same time that they pursue film, TV, and theater work.
 New actors should use these professionals as a role model not follow the advice of those who, for the most part, have no business recommending the best way to start an acting career.